 Rajasthan — History, Culture, Geography and the Pink City

-Rajasthan, the largest state of India, is famous for its historical, cultural and geographical diversity.
+Rajasthan, India’s largest state, is famous for its historical, cultural and geographical diversity.
 Much of the area is covered by the Thar Desert and the Aravalli mountain range.
 The capital, Jaipur — known as the “Pink City” — and the many forts and palaces tell stories of Rajput empires, bravery and rich heritage.

 Main Characteristics